2lambda123/HP_Device_and_Bios-Hacking/README.md

 * "PROTECT SENSITIVE DATA AND IP, WITH HARDWARE-ENFORCED SECURITY"
 * "Sure Start Protects the Bios"
 * While in the case of WIPER of ransomware attacks or hadware attacks.
-Sure Recovery provices fast, effective recovery" ....... it never ends, it's crazy!......
-Lets end here else I must quote 100 things they claim in ads since the new name.
+Sure Recovery provices fast, effective recovery"

+....... it never ends, it's crazy they talk so much and provide 0 proofs, 0!!!......

 # wuseman story: